 Helpful Voting Links — Kansas

 Don't miss your next election!
-Kansas will hold its primary election on August 7, 2018.
-Congressional and state elections will be held on November 6, 2018.
+Kansas will hold its congressional and state elections will be held on November 6, 2018.
+Note: Due to court order in June 2018, Kansas no longer has a proof of citizenship requirement for voter registration or access to state and federal elections.

 - Register to Vote